-To date LCTI has trained nearly 1000 cross-cultural workers in Russian language, culture, and history.
+To date LCTI has trained nearly 1000 cross-cultural workers for the Russian-speaking world.
 As we have in the past, we continue to trust the Lord for His guidance and provision for an exciting future.

 Interested in working at Language & Culture Training International?
 Click here for more information.